MissNG-Git/RM-Generator/demo/demoREADME.md

   * [Testing](#testing)

   # Installation
-  1.
+  1. Clone repository\ 2.
+Navigate to directory with cloned repository is\ 3.
+Run npm install in terminal/GitBash

   ## Usage
-  a. agj \ b. kaldjfb
+  Great for developers wanting an easy way to generate READMEs for their project(s)!

   ### Instructions
-  1. oiauf  2. adofiujoiaweur  3. oiapuert
+  * Open terminal / GitBash\ * Type `node index.js`\ * Answer prompts & receive confirmation message\ * Navigate to _demo_ folder & open demoREADME.md file.

   ## License
-  GNU LGPLv3:
+  Mozilla Public License 2.0:
-  This work is covered by GNU LGPLv3 license.
+  This work is covered by Mozilla Public License 2.0 license.

   ## Contribution
   N/A